open-policy-agent/eopa/docs/enterprise-opa/how-to/integrate/typescript-grpc.md

 { example: true }
 ```

-For the full `package.json`, and the example configuration of Enterprise OPA, please see [the examples repository](https://github.com/StyraInc/enterprise-opa/tree/main/examples/grpc-typescript).
+For the full `package.json`, and the example configuration of EOPA, please see [the examples repository](https://github.com/StyraInc/enterprise-opa/tree/main/examples/grpc-typescript).

 ## References